 Rarer still is the multiplex mind, which can work simultaneously with several conflicting paradigms.
 It sees not just one interpretation of reality, but many, yet it sees them as a seamless whole.
 Such a mind is untroubled by mere inconsistency: it is comfortable with a mutable, adaptive, loosely coherent flux.
 The real universe (inasmuch as there is one), says Delany, is multiplex.
 Order your perceptions multiplexually, and you will understand the universe on its own terms.

 In The Broken God another SF writer, David Zindell, added a fourth type of mind: omniplex, embracing the Cosmic All.
 But Delany would have denied that there was a Cosmic All to embrace, as do we — because the concept of omniplexity is a simplex thought.
 A very big simplex thought, but simplex for all that.
-Figure 26 [not included] illustrates Delany’s three ways of thinking.
+Figure 26 [scanned below] illustrates Delany’s three ways of thinking.
 A simplex mind wanders along a single, fixed axis.
 A complex one explores the region around several axes, by making small excursions away from one axis in the direction of the other(s).
 A multiplex mind explores the uncharted territory between the axes, making unexpected connections.
 Complexity produces explorations, multiplexity produces explosions.

 (Continuing right after the above, an application to describing cultures.)